rolling-scopes-school/tasks/react/modules/tasks/nextjs-ssr-ssg.md

 - Search and filter submissions are wired through server actions or server functions, not ad-hoc client-only fetch calls.
 [5 points]
 - Selecting an item for the details panel triggers server-side data fetching for that item (via server component or server function).
 [5 points]

-### Cross-check (score can be less if some parts of the functionality don't work)

-- Next.js App Router is used in "nextjs-ssr" branch.
-Pages render on the server with RSC
-- The application supports at least two languages
-- Shared layout is used at the root of application
-- All images are rendered via the next/image component.
-If your API doesn't support images, then you receive 10 points automatically.
-- All links are rendered via the next-intl createNavigation function
-- 404 error page implemented
-- All static requests are done via the server
-- CSV file compiled in the server action

 ### Penalties

 - **1. TypeScript & Code Quality**